Depreciation

 New build vs old property—what's best for depreciation?

 New or recently renovated properties typically have bigger capital-works claims available for longer (close to the full 40 years).
+But you can't imediately say one is better than the other.

 What documents should I keep?